Kartik2605/Kartik2605.github.io/_pages/about.md

 <!--- **I am currently looking for PhD positions (Fall - 2025)**. -->

 In addition to my research, I like playing musical instruments like tabla, ukulele, cajon.
 I am also into sketching, acrylic painting, playing badminton, chess, reading, and watching movies and web series.
-You can find some of artwork on my [pinterest](https://pin.it/2c8Ym5D8z).
+You can find some of my artwork on my [pinterest](https://pin.it/2c8Ym5D8z).